By Erica Jeung, Certified Sports Nutritionist and Principal at BumpVitamins.com

-The good news was, I was already eating really healthy.
+The good news was, I was already on my way to a fit pregnancy.
+I was eating really healthy.
 My meals consisted of mostly veggies and fruits paired with lean meat or eggs.
 At the time I was on a paleo-inspired diet and eating only chicken, turkey, and fish for my protein sources.
-I had to cut the fish to one serving a week due to concerns of consuming too much mercury.
+I had to cut the fish to one serving a week due to concerns about consuming too much mercury.
 I started eating red meat to get some extra iron and variety in my diet.
 And frankly, I started craving things like burgers and bacon which I had not had in years!
 I switched up my protein powder to one that was just pea protein and stevia, both safe during pregnancy.
 I stopped taking my pre-workout because high levels of caffeine have been linked to miscarriage.

 You’re (not) Eating for Two